wayofthepie/blog-src/posts/2017-03-03-Building-an-assembler-in-haskell.markdown

 # MOS Tech 6502
 Recently I started building an emulator for the MosTech 6502 Cpu, this post is about the initial stages of building an assembler for a simple assembly language that compiles to runnable 6502 machine code.
+I've created a repo and updated it as I wrote this post, so the the end of each section that introduces new code I'll link to a commit which has the code up to that point.

+You can see the repo here:
+<https://github.com/wayofthepie/emu-mos6502-asm-blog>.
+The only pre-requisite is installing
+[stack](https://docs.haskellstack.org/en/stable/README/#how-to-install), once the project is cloned you can use `stack install` to install dependencies and build the project.

 # The Language
 First, let's define what we want our assembly language to be able to do.
 To keep it simple,